 - Parent education and visitation enforcement services (commonly referred to as supervised visitation)

 The access and visitation coordinator will assess the parent's needs and link him/her to services in the community, such as:

 - Health care

 - Support groups

 - Job counseling

 Non-custodial parents, both mothers and fathers, who are experiencing barriers in gaining access to and visitation with their children.
-This includes:

-- Existing visitation and custody court orders
+- Existing visitation and custody from the court

-- Private child support orders
+- Private child support

 The program emphasizes that fathers, the majority of clients served, should have an active role in their children's lives.